-The following sensitivity analysis is based on the exposure to the interest rate risk of derivative and non-derivative financial instruments on the reporting date.
+The following sensitivity analysis is based on the exposure to the interest rate risk of non-derivative financial instruments on the reporting date.
 Regarding assets with variable interest rates, the analysis is based on the assumption that the amount of assets outstanding at the reporting date was outstanding throughout the year.
 The rate of change is expressed as the interest rate increases or decreases by 1% when reporting to management internally, which also represents the Group management's assessment of the reasonably possible interest rate change.

-If the interest rate had increased or decreased by 1%, the Group's net income before tax would have decreased or increased by \$4,300 thousand and \$6,766 thousand for the years 2022 and 2021, respectively, with all other variable factors remaining constant.
+If the interest rate had increased or decreased by 1%, the Group's net income before tax would have decreased or increased by \$1,800 thousand and \$4,300 thousand for the years 2023 and 2022, respectively, with all other variable factors remaining constant.
 This was mainly due to the Group's borrowing at variable rates.